 - Watch from anywhere with the best Netflix VPN

-The Witcher season 2 plot: what to expect
+The Witcher season 2 plot

 The Witcher season 2 will pick up where season 1 left: after Geralt and Ciri finally meet.